-You might be surprised to learn that kombucha has been brewed since 200 B.C.
+Kombucha has been brewed since 200 B.C.
 According to a review on the microbiology of kombucha, the fourth imperial Dynasty of China (Tsin Dynasty) first used kombucha for its detoxifying properties.
 It then expanded to Japan where, in 440 A.D., it was recorded that kombucha was used to treat digestive problems.

 According to Cultures for Health, “not all kombucha SCOBYs contain the exact same strains of bacteria and yeast, but they generally all act in a similar way to create kombucha tea.
 One thing all kombucha SCOBYs have in common is that they are a self-perpetuating culture.
-This means the SCOBY multiplies itself through the process of creating kombucha.”
+This means the SCOBY multiplies itself through the process of creating kombucha.

-SCOBY, which is probably the most integral part of the kombucha brewing process, resembles a mushroom cap and has a jelly-like consistency.
+SCOBY, which is probably the most important part of the kombucha brewing process, resembles a mushroom cap and has a jelly-like consistency.
 Luckily, as a consumer, we do not have to drink or see this unappetizing blob!

 4 simple ingredients of Kombucha.
 Flavoring is extra.
 Image: Health-Ade